calaldees/teachingWorkshops/teacherTraining/primary.md

 * Because primary schools have more contact time with a class, they can craft more cross curricular and integrated project based work
   * Secondary teaching feels anonymous and fragmented in comparison

 CPD: Set a target of having one day in primary in the summer term each year.
-Talk the the primary teachers.
-Network.
-Understand.
+Talk to the primary teachers.
+Network with them.
+Understand your primary feeder schools.